 Taking On Hezbollah Terror

-With a stockpile of more than 100,000 rockets and missiles capable of hitting Israel, Hezbollah foments instability throughout Lebanon, Syria, Iraq, and Yemen, and helps prop up Syrian dictator and accused war criminal Bashar al-Assad.
+With a stockpile of more than 150,000 rockets and missiles capable of hitting Israel, Hezbollah foments instability throughout Lebanon, Syria, Iraq, and Yemen, and helps prop up Syrian dictator and accused war criminal Bashar al-Assad.
 The terror group also participates in criminal narco- and weapons-trafficking, money laundering, and other illegal activities in European cities.
 On August 4, 2021, three rockets were fired from Lebanon towards the northern city, Kiryat Shmona.
 One rocket fell short but others did hit Israeli soil.
 It was the first rockets attack since the war in 2006.
 In return, Israel targeted 112 Hezbollah and Lebanese government facilities.
 Hezbollah claimed responsibility for the rocket attack.

 AJC advocacy has already dealt a blow to Hezbollah around the globe.
 In 2016, AJC worked tirelessly with the U.S. Congress to ensure passage of the Hezbollah International Financing Prevention Act, which levies sanctions on financial institutions that help the group launder money.
 The law also provides for monitoring Hezbollah’s TV station, al-Manar, and mandates action against satellite, broadcast, Internet, or other providers that work with al-Manar.

 In March 2016, the Gulf Cooperation Council and the Arab League officially designated the entirety of Hezbollah as a terrorist organization, joining the United States, Canada, Israel, and the Netherlands in making that determination.